simosjogren/cellulose-control-system/README.md

 # Real-time control system (C#)
 Real-time control system for controlling cellulose cooking sequence (including GUI)

 Controls a JavaScript-based simulator of the actual system.
-Interface-documentation of the project was made using Doxygen.
+Documentation of the project was made using Doxygen.

 UML class-diagram of the control system: